debitoor/debitoor-api-docs/pages/authentication.md

 https://YOUR_REGISTERED_CALLBACK/?code=CODE
 ```

-## 3. Exchange your temporary code with an access token
+## 3. Receive an access token in exchange for your code

 After receiving the `code` your website passes back the `code` to Debitoor.
 In return you will obtain an `access_token`.
 To perform this exchange, make a POST to: